Daniel Sánchez Bustamante: Later career

 In 1917, during the government of President José Gutiérrez Guerra, he was Minister of Education and Agriculture.
 He came to be proclaimed Master of Bolivian youth.
+He was President of Central Bank of Bolivia from 1928 to 1930.

 In 1930, he was in charge of drafting the Public Education Statute, which established university autonomy inspired by the postulates of the 1918 university reform initiated in Córdoba, Argentina.
 In this regard, he had the support of the President of Bolivia, General Carlos Blanco Galindo.
 On 5 March 1931, he was invested for the second time as Minister of Foreign Affairs, during the presidency of Daniel Salamanca.
-But this time his tenure was brief, since he resigned on 22 May of the same year.

-During the Chaco War between Bolivia and Paraguay, he was sent to Buenos Aires as advisor to the Bolivian commission in the peace negotiations, and even met with Argentine President José Félix Uriburu.
+But this time his tenure was brief, since he resigned on 22 May of the same year.During the Chaco War between Bolivia and Paraguay, he was sent to Buenos Aires as advisor to the Bolivian commission in the peace negotiations, and even met with Argentine President José Félix Uriburu.

 He was a member of the Geographical Society of Madrid, the Academy of Social Sciences and the Institute of International Law, among other institutions.
 In May 1931, he was sent to Argentina to negotiate the sale of oil.
 He was carrying out said management when he suddenly died in the Argentine capital city of Buenos Aires.